FELIPE VAZ PERES

 The Pale Blue Dot, captured by Voyager 1 in 1990, showing Earth as a tiny speck in the vastness of space, a humbling reminder of our place in the cosmos.

-This work provide a robust framework for pan-transcriptome analysis in complex polyploid crops and resources to enhance sugarcane breeding programs.
+Framework for pan-transcriptome assembly in complex polyploid crops, supporting sugarcane breeding programs.

 Computational Reproducibility